A General Theory of Liquidity Provisioning for Prediction Markets: Equivalence of interpretations

-To begin, we revisit the interpretation of liquidity provisioning as running several market makers in parallel, and show that four natural interpretations of this idea lead to equivalent protocols.
-For convenience,\footnote{In many ways, for blockchain applications, Protocol~\ref{alg:general-n-asset-dual-price} is the more practically appealing of the two.
-Instead of specifying a trade directly, the ``inversion'' from proposed trades to implied prices is handled off-chain by the trader.
-In practice, the $\pricef$ function from Protocol~\ref{alg:general-two-asset-g} is computationally expensive; an implementation in line with Protocol~\ref{alg:general-n-asset-dual-price} where traders specify a new price would alleviate this burden on the market maker, while still giving just as flexible an interface.
-The remaining computation, of the implied liability vectors, is more straightforward.} we outline Protocol \ref{alg:general-n-asset-dual-price} in Appendix \ref{sec:app-proofs-of-equivalence}, which is equivalent to our main Protocol \ref{alg:general-n-asset-cost}, but more closely resembles a scoring rule market.
+To begin, we revisit the interpretation of liquidity provisioning as running several market makers in parallel, and show that five natural interpretations of this idea lead to equivalent protocols.

-In interpretations 1-3, each market maker $i$ is specified by a cost function $C_i$, and a state $\q^i$.
-In 3, market makers instead each have a scoring rule $S_i$ generated by a convex function $G_i=C_i^*$, and maintain a price $\p^i$.
-In all cases we assume the trader behaves rationally, in the sense that the overall trade is Pareto optimal: if $\r,\r'$ are both valid trades, and $\r \succeq \r'$, the trader chooses $\r$.
-(Recall that trades are oriented toward the trader, so here $\r$ gives the trader weakly more of each security.)
+In interpretations 1, 2, and 5, each market maker $i$ is specified by a cost function $C_i$ and a state $\q^i$.
+In interpretations 3 and 4, market makers instead each have a scoring rule $S_i$ generated by a convex function $G_i=C_i^*$ and maintain a price $\p^i$.
+In all cases, we assume the trader behaves rationally, in the sense that the overall trade is Pareto optimal: if $\r,\r'$ are both valid trades, and $\r \succeq \r'$, the trader chooses $\r$.
+Recall that trades are oriented toward the trader, so here $\r$ gives the trader weakly more of each security.

 In each interpretation, we capture the market state by the collection of liability vectors $\{\q^i \in \reals^n\}_i$.
 After a trade $\r = \sum_i \r^i$, the state updates to $\{\q^i + \r^i\}_i$.
-The set of consistent market prices are defined to be $\partial C_i(\q^i)$ for interpretations 1-3, and an analogous definition for 4.
+The set of consistent market prices is defined to be $\partial C_i(\q^i)$ for interpretations 1, 2, and 5, and an analogous definition for 3 and 4.
 We say the overall market state is \emph{coherent} if there is a consistent price $\p\in\relint\Delta_n$ for all market makers simultaneously.